My Fat is Better Than Your Fat!

 By now, we hope, you will understand that essential fatty acids are highly involved in the production of other fatty acids and overall healthfulness in your fur kids’ body.
 They help in various regenerative functions and are thus required to stop development of various diseases!
 EPA and DHA are very important omega-3 fatty acids required for vision and neural development.
 AA is an omega-6 fatty acid required for taming down inflammatory diseases.
 Combined these fatty acids provide several benefits to our four-legged friends:

 - Controls and prevents skin disorders – today, pets suffer from many kinds of skin problems and allergies.
-Omega-3 fatty acids are especially beneficial in reducing allergies caused due to inhalation of pollens and 26.
+Omega-3 fatty acids are especially beneficial in reducing allergies caused due to inhalation of pollens and molds.
+It also reduces itchiness and inflammation in skin and thus improves the pet’s skin and coat.
+Back in 1994, a study of 16 dogs given omega-3 fatty acids that included high levels of EPA showed improvement in itchiness, self-trauma, coat character, and hair loss compared with administration of ALA alone 22 .
 The dogs in the study had symptoms of idiopathic pruritus (unexplained itchy skin), confirmed atopy (inflamed skin due to allergies) and/or flea allergy.
-Fast-forward 20 years to 2014, to a study out of Munich, Germany that evaluated a spot-on formulation of essential fatty acids and essential oils on 48 dogs with canine atopic 27. .
-It also reduces itchiness and inflammation in skin and thus improves the pet’s skin and coat.
-Back in 1994, a study of 16 dogs given omega-3 fatty acids that included high levels of EPA showed improvement in itchiness, self-trauma, coat character, and hair loss compared with administration of ALA alone
+Fast-forward 20 years to 2014, to a study out of Munich, Germany that evaluated a spot-on formulation of essential fatty acids and essential oils on 48 dogs with canine atopic dermatitis 23 .

 - Controls intestinal diseases in dogs – reasons for inflammatory intestinal diseases in dogs are not well defined but studies have suggested that Omega-3 fatty acids play a big role in reducing the clinical signs of gastrointestinal diseases in dogs.
 They also promote repair of the intestinal tissues.
 So, include these fatty acids in the pet’s food and keep your pet’s intestinal problems at bay.

 How food, and its component molecules, affect the body is still a large mystery to us.
-In our minds, that makes the use of supplements for anything other than treating a deficiency questionable 31.
-We also don’t believe taking a handful of synthetic supplements to be a substitute for wealth of nutrients pet parents get from eating whole food, fruits, nuts, vegetables, and whole grains; – biologically, specie appropriate, dietary building blocks for pet parents.
-Raw, unprocessed, whole foods for our fur kids; – biologically, specie appropriate, dietary building blocks for mutts, pups, masters, nobles and muggles.
+In our minds, that makes the use of supplements for anything other than treating a deficiency questionable 27 .
+We also don’t believe taking a handful of synthetic supplements to be a substitute for wealth of nutrients pet parents get from eating whole food, fruits, nuts, vegetables, and whole grains; – biologically, species appropriate, dietary building blocks for pet parents.
+Raw, unprocessed, whole foods for our fur kids; – biologically, species appropriate, dietary building blocks for mutts, pups, masters, nobles and muggles.

-If we consider the complex nature of whole foods, then we are advocating that you don’t need to fear whole foods such as our nutty examples, or the supreme pet cuisine we supply from Doggobone, Raw Love Pets, Simply Pets or Dogmatters, for they are undoubtedly healthy foods.
+If we consider the complex nature of whole foods, then we are advocating that you don’t need to fear whole foods such as our nutty examples, for they are undoubtedly healthy foods.
 Foods.
 See that word?
 Fear the isolated, super-heated, burnt fatty acids, if you like, in your and your fur kids diet instead.
 As per our nutty Omega-6 examples, whole FOODs are complex nutrient matrices teeming with as-yet undiscovered bioactive compounds.
 The single most important benefit of fooding your fur kids with real pet cuisine is “life energy”.
-Food that is whole, fresh, and uncooked, helps the body fend off ageing, improve cell oxygenation, , and renewal, helps fight off diseases, and are easily digested!
+Food that is whole, fresh, and uncooked, helps the body fend off ageing, improve cell oxygenation, metabolism, and renewal, helps fight off diseases, and are easily digested!

 - A controversy over a dietary recommendation for omega-6 fatty acids shows no sign of resolving itself, by Rajendrani Mukhopadhyay (Ref);